Marriage and civil partnership ceremonies at a register office

 Personal vows

-Personal vows are a wonderful way to express what your partner means to you and to make promises unique to your relationship, creating a truly special and treasured moment.
+Personal vows provide you the opportunity to share what your partner means to you and make promises unique to your relationship.
+They help create a a memorable and treasured moment.

 '...to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death us do part'

-Personal vows will be said in addition to the legal marriage vows or civil partnership declaration.
+Personal vows are said in addition to the legal marriage vows or civil partnership declaration.

 Legal vows and declarations